 Cumulative altitude gained: ~16,600 feet (about 15,900 feet were lost)

 Number of bears observed: 0; most years we observe 1 or 2.

 Number of mountain goats observed: 0; most years we observe 1 or 2.

 Number of deer observed this year: >9

-Number of golden eagles observed this year: at least 4 (a record high for this course)
+Number of tailed frogs: at least 10—a record high for us.

 Number of salamanders of any kind: 0—a record low for us.